The Benefits of a Property Management Company

-More importantly; experienced investors know that short term and vacation rentals can be highly volatile.
-Short term rentla rates can fall just as fast as they rise, due to demand.
+More importantly; experienced investors know that short-term and vacation rentals can be highly volatile.
+Short-term rental rates can fall just as fast as they rise, due to demand.
 There are many causes including the economy, new lists of top vacation spots, storms, gas prices, and other factors.
-All of which can catch short term rental property owners by surprise.
+All of which can catch short-term rental property owners by surprise.
 Those who have paid high prices for these assets, assuming they’ll be able to rent at these high rates, can be caught short, and find themselves in tough financial situations if they are not careful.

-In contrast long term rentals offer real estate investors more consistency, stability, and reliability for their investment portfolios.
-Good long term tenants can also save a lot on property management, maintenance, and marketing.
+In contrast, long-term rentals offer real estate investors more consistency, stability, and reliability for their investment portfolios.
+Good long-term tenants can also save a lot on property management, maintenance, and marketing.
 That can even out the spreads a lot.
 Even more so when investors are purchasing homes at far lower prices.
-It doesn’t take a genius to figure out that the yields on a $80,000 home that rents for $1,000 a month in the Midwest, may produce better yields than a condo on the coast that rents for $3,000 a month, but costs $500,000 or more.
+It doesn’t take a genius to figure out that the yields on an $80,000 home that rents for $1,000 a month in the Midwest, may produce better yields than a condo on the coast that rents for $3,000 a month, but costs $500,000 or more.
 It is important to run these numbers before deciding on a short term or long term strategy

 Rent to own deals appear to be becoming more popular again.
 What are the real pros and cons for investment property owners?